Arsenal21/stripe-payments/stripe-payments/readme.txt

 = WIP 1.9.23 =
 - Fixed thankyou_page_url parameter was ignored for [asp_product] shortcode.
+- Fixed frontend total amount calculation display for products with variations and custom amount enabled.
+- Custom amount validation errors no longer displayed on page load for products with variations and custom amount enabled.

 = 1.9.22 =
 - Fixed archive pages list could be messed up when plugin is enabled.